Tiny-Earth/DemoSite/site/src/experiences.md

     - Listening to lectures, watching demonstrations, or reading instructional materials
     - Generating explanations, creating concept maps, or engaging in problem-solving tasks

+    !!! details "Click here to show the answer"

+        Interactive:

+        - Group discussions, collaborative projects, or peer teaching

+        Constructive:

+        - Generating explanations, creating concept maps, or engaging in problem-solving tasks

+        Active:

+        - Completing worksheets, solving problems, or participating in discussions

+        Passive:

+        - Listening to lectures, watching demonstrations, or reading instructional materials

 !!! tip ""

-    #### TODO title
+    #### Reflection: ICAP

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    Based on the above descriptions of the ICAP modes of engagement, which modes do you currently use most often in your course?
+    Based on the above descriptions of the ICAP modes of engagement (Table 1), which modes do you currently use most often in your course?
 Which modes could be expanded further in your course?

 ### Formative Assessment